w3f/polkadot-wiki/docs/learn/how-to/restore-account.md

 ![](../../assets/how-to/65032555670.png)

-Your account has been successfully restored, and you will see it listed on your [Accounts](https://polkadot.js.org/apps/#/accounts) page.
+Your account has been successfully restored, and you'll see it listed on your [Accounts](https://polkadot.js.org/apps/#/accounts) page.

 * * *